farcompen/Python-Dash/README.md

 # Python-Dash
-Data Visualition with Python and Dash #Dashboard
+Data Visualition Application with Python and Dash #Dashboard